Technology selection & feasibility

 Streams and approaches →

-Processes and product cuts →Manufacturers advise within their own portfolio; contractors sell their own scope.
+Recovery applications →Manufacturers advise within their own portfolio; contractors sell their own scope.
 An independent engineer works between the two — on the client's side of the specification.

 Element and equipment choices are driven by projections, lifecycle cost and service reality — not by a distribution agreement.